Kairozen/InTooDeep/README.md

 ## Controls

-- Z / Q / S / D : Direction keys
+- (Z / Q / S / D) / (Directional arrows) / (W / A / S / D) : Direction keys

 - Spacebar : Jump

-- LeftShift : Dash
+- LeftShift / RShift : Dash

 You can dash mid-air in all 8 directions using the direction keys and the dash button.
 You can usually do only one dash before landing on the ground again, but when picking up a ruby, you will be able to dash again mid-air.